mitch344/BedrockServerManager/README.md

 sudo python3 createVersionCheckService.py
 sudo reboot
 ```
 That's it!
-Feel free to play around with scripts and make them work for your application.

-Please checkout the wiki for updates and the overall status of the project.
+Checkout the github wiki for updates and more in depth docs for installation and features :)